Rixter21/ofo-redo/design.md

    - Status file is updated immediately when server starts, not after listening
    - Periodic status updates (every 30 seconds) ensure the file is always current
    - Graceful shutdown handler updates status to "offline" when server stops
+   - **New in v1.4**: Improved error handling with multiple fallback mechanisms
+   - **New in v1.4**: Added file verification after creation to ensure validity
+   - **New in v1.4**: Implemented atomic file writing with temporary files to prevent corruption

 2. **Client-side Improvements**: